 Our team is a group of dedicated individuals that bring our mission to life.

-Levi Gardner - Founder & Executive Director
+Levi Gardner - Founder & Co-EXECUTIVE DIRECTOR

-Maaike Baker - Development & Events Manager
+Maaike Baker - Community Engagement Manager

 Greg Mankowski - Compost Cordinator

 Greg was raised in East Lansing and moved to Grand Rapids in the fall of 2014 to attend Aquinas College.
 He will graduate in May 2018 with a degree in Sustainable Business.
 For the last year, he has been composting in his backyard and making discoveries of the complex systems of micro and macro organisms interacting with one another.
 His noticing of a Your Compost sign this summer sparked his interest and lit a fire for a new passion.
 He applied to be a social media intern but at his interview he revealed his true desire to be a part of Urban Roots when he pulled out a bag of homemade compost!
 When he’s not tending to piles at Urban Roots, he enjoys disc golfing, listening to WYCE, and skateboarding.

 While beginning her pursuit of sustainability, Sydney became involved in land management work, environmental policy, and eventually urban agriculture.
 She spent many years as an environmental educator and ecological steward and pursued conservation work across the country.
 She has worked with tribes to restore native lands, national parks to preserve wilderness areas, and conservation groups to educate around environmental issues.
 After an adventurous hiatus, Sydney is excited to jump back into urban agriculture in her native home of Grand Rapids, Michigan.
 When she isn't growing food or leading outdoor expeditions, she spends her time exploring nature, teaching snowboarding, and honing her survival skills